ipwill/nodejs-auth-starter/README.md

 # nodejs-auth-starter
-A simple real-time user auth web app with built-in support for CSRF, Helmet, and JWT.
-This is useful for using as a starting point when building custom auth for NodeJS applications.
+Real-time SPA with user authentication that includes support for 2FA, CSRF, Helmet, and JWT.
+This is meant to be used as a starting point when building custom auth for NodeJS applications.
 The app includes a frontend built with vanilla JavaScript and a backend server using Express.
 The app stores user data using a simple SQLite, and bundles client-side code with Webpack.
 2FA works using MailHog (testing purposes only) and all setup instructions can be found below.
 For actual use, a real mail server  must be setup for 2FA to work correctly.

 ![login-ss.png](images/login-ss.png)
 *login-ss.png*